Hands-on Introduction to CHERI and CHERIoT

 • 16:30 – 17:30 : Part III – CHERIoT, lowRISC’s Sonata FPGA and CHERIoT RTOS (1h)

-The tutorial is a perfect opportunity to get to know what the CHERI technology is, what research areas are related to it, and how to get started experimenting with CHERI-extended hardware-software stacks.
-The participants are expected to be familiar with C/C++.
-No prior knowledge of CHERI is required, but we recommend ahead of the tutorial to read the “CHERI: Hardware-Enabled C/C++ Memory Protection at Scale” article published in the IEEE Security & Privacy magazine.
-The material described in there will be covered during the tutorial but getting familiar with some of the terms ahead of the tutorial will help you identify potential gaps in background knowledge and think of questions to ask.
+The tutorial was a perfect opportunity to get to know what the CHERI technology is, what research areas are related to it, and how to get started experimenting with CHERI-extended hardware-software stacks.
+The participants were expected to be familiar with C/C++.
+No prior knowledge of CHERI was required, but we recommended ahead of the tutorial to read the “CHERI: Hardware-Enabled C/C++ Memory Protection at Scale” article published in the IEEE Security & Privacy magazine.
+The material described in there will was covered during the tutorial but getting familiar with some of the terms ahead of the tutorial will have helped you identify potential gaps in background knowledge and think of questions to ask.

 Additional Information

-Participants must bring their own laptop with an SSH client installed on it.
-For participants without access to eduroam, guest access to the Computer Lab’s WiFi will be provided.
+Participants had to bring their own laptop with an SSH client installed on it.
+For participants without access to eduroam, guest access to the Computer Lab’s WiFi was provided.

-For Parts I and II, no additional steps are required.
+For Parts I and II, no additional steps were required.

-For Part III, participants are expected to prepare a work environment to experiment with the lowRISC’s Sonata platform. lowRISC will have a small number of laptops and Sonata boards available to borrow on the day.
-If you have your own Sonata board, please bring it with you to the tutorial.
-Regardless of having the Sonata board, please follow the steps of the Sonata software getting started guide up to the section 1.1 “Running Sonata software” ahead of the tutorial.
+For Part III, participants were expected to prepare a work environment to experiment with the lowRISC’s Sonata platform. lowRISC had a small number of laptops and Sonata boards available to borrow on the day.
+If you had your own Sonata board, you were asked to please bring it with you to the tutorial.
+Regardless of having the Sonata board, participants were asked to follow the steps of the Sonata software getting started guide up to the section 1.1 “Running Sonata software” ahead of the tutorial.

 Venue

-The Hands-on Introduction to CHERI and CHERIoT will be held in Cambridge UK, at the Department of Computer Science and Technology in the William Gates Building, on the University of Cambridge’s West Cambridge site, located off Madingley Road.
+The Hands-on Introduction to CHERI and CHERIoT was held in Cambridge UK, at the Department of Computer Science and Technology in the William Gates Building, on the University of Cambridge’s West Cambridge site, located off Madingley Road.

 For details of how to find the room, please visit the William Gates Building layout page.